leonardodeborba/meta-front-end-developer-professional-certificate/1-introduction-to-front-end-development/my-notes.md

 - Webpage is a single page.
 - Website is a group of webpages linked together in the same domain name.
-- Web Apps or Web Applications, in comparison to a website, provides higher level of interactivity, personalized and dynamic content.
+- Web Apps or Web Applications, in comparison to a website, provide higher level of interactivity, personalized and dynamic content.
 The content shown depends on the user's inputs.

 ## Developer Tools